Diseases and symptoms

 When is it appropriate to take the test?

-Genetic testing is not recommended for everyone, but there are situations when it is really important:
+Genetic analysis is not recommended everyone, but there are situations when it is really important:

 • the presence of severe or rare diseases in the family